rpth3554/Mojo-Simulation/README.md

-# Mojo-Simulation
+# Mojo-Simulation :Computer Aided Simulation Results Processor
 A mojo Codebase to Process simulation Results.
-# CASR Processing: Computer Aided Simulation Results Processor

-Welcome to the CASR Processing GitHub repository!
+Welcome to the Mojo-Simulation GitHub repository!
 This tool efficiently processes vast amounts of computer-aided simulation results, some reaching up to several gibibytes.
-We have incorporated the capabilities of the [Lasso-python](https://github.com/path_to_lasso_python) repository to provide an unparalleled experience in simulation data management and analysis.
+We have incorporated the capabilities of the [Lasso-python](https://github.com/path_to_lasso_python) repository to provide a fast and efficient experience in simulation data management and analysis.

 ## Table of Contents